Blog > Category > Posted: 2018-Nov-15, Updated: 2023-Nov-24

 Indoor screens

-Screen removal during winter not only prevents snow accumulation but also enhances the amount of natural light entering your home.
-This not only combats winter darkness but also increases a window's solar heat gain coefficient, improving overall energy efficiency.
+Screen removal enhances the amount of natural light entering your home during winter, combating darkness and improving a window's solar heat gain coefficient.

-Without screens in place, you can enjoy clearer views of the winter landscape.
-Snow and ice can accumulate on screens, obstructing the view and diminishing the aesthetic appeal of your windows.
+Without screens, enjoy clearer views of the winter landscape.
+Snow and ice accumulation on screens can obstruct views and diminish the aesthetic appeal of your windows.

-Screens can contribute to the formation of ice dams on the exterior of windows.
-By removing screens, you reduce the risk of ice buildup, which can lead to water seepage and potential damage to the window and surrounding structures.
+Screens can contribute to ice dam formation on the exterior of windows.
+Removing screens reduces the risk of ice buildup, preventing water seepage and potential damage.

-During the winter, proper ventilation is crucial to prevent indoor air stagnation.
-Removing screens allows for better air circulation, reducing the likelihood of issues like condensation on windows and contributing to a more comfortable indoor environment.
+Proper ventilation is crucial in winter to prevent indoor air stagnation.
+Removing screens allows for better air circulation, reducing issues like condensation on windows and enhancing indoor comfort.

-Storing screens during winter protects them from harsh weather conditions, ultimately extending their lifespan.
-This practice ensures that the screens remain in good condition and can be reinstalled without the need for repairs or replacements.
+Storing screens during winter protects them from harsh weather conditions.
+This practice ultimately extends the lifespan of screens, ensuring they remain in good condition for reinstallation without the need for repairs or replacements.

 Summary